ONSdigital/census-rm-case-api/README.md

 # How to run
 The service requires several other services to be running started from census-rm-docker-dev

-# How to debug census-rm-notify-processor locally
+# How to debug census-rm-case-api locally

 ## Running as a docker image
 * Start census-rm-docker-dev services with the following line in section caseapi | environment in rm-services.yml